Throw It in the Bag

 "Throw It in the Bag" is the first single from Fabolous' album Loso's Way (2009).
-The song features singer The-Dream, who also provided the production alongside Tricky Stewart.
+The song features singer and Def Jam labelmate The-Dream, who also provided the production alongside Tricky Stewart.
+It peaked at number 14 on the Billboard Hot 100—becoming the only single from Loso's Way to enter the chart—and received platinum certification by the Recording Industry Association of America (RIAA).

+Later in 2009, a pop rap remix of the song (often referred to as "Throw It In the Bag Pt.
+2") was released.
+Issued only in a promotional format, it contains a guest appearance from Canadian rapper Drake, as well as alternate verses from Fabolous, although the subject matter remains unchanged.
+The production, instead handled by Shatek King, heavily samples The-Dream's 2009 song "Fancy".

+Background

+Lyrically, "Throw It In The Bag" finds Fabolous and The-Dream discussing their inclination to splurge on their romantic partners.

 Music video

 The video for "Throw It In The Bag" was released on May 28, 2009, and was directed by Erik White.
 It features Claudia Jordan as a thief who is stealing from a jewelry store.
 Talking about Vazi A's character in the video, Fabolous says "I'm kinda feelin' cats.
 I'm feeling her integrity, I'm feeling her style, I'm feeling her going out and taking what she wants.
 By the end of the video, I'm kinda looking past her being this big thief, and maybe next time she throws things in the bag is because I'm buying it for her."
 Christina Milian (Dream's ex-wife), Irv Gotti, DJ Clue and Ryan Leslie all make cameo appearances in the video.
+The music video was filmed in New York City’s Meatpacking District.

 The video won for Best Viewer's Choice at the 2009 BET Hip Hop Awards and ranked at number 24 on BET's Notarized Top 100 Videos of 2009 countdown.

 Remix

 The official remix of the song features rapper Drake.
-It is also accompanied by a new chorus and an entirely new beat.
-The new chorus is a sped up sample of "Fancy" off of The-Dream's second studio album, Love vs. Money.
+The chorus is a sped up sample of "Fancy" off of The-Dream's second studio album, Love vs. Money, while production was handled by Shatek from Beats on Film.
 The only similarities are the subject matter and the line "Just throw it in the bag."
-It is produced by Shatek from Beats On Film.
-The remix was released on iTunes on August 18 in a digital 45 format, also including the original version as a B-side.
+In 2010, the remix was serviced to iTunes in a digital 45 format, also including the original version as a B-side.

-This beat has been used by rappers such as Ace Hood, Styles P, Ur Boy Bangs, and Lil Wayne, with Wayne using the remix's beat for his No Ceilings mixtape.
+This version has been used by rappers such as Ace Hood, Styles P, Ur Boy Bangs, and Lil Wayne, with Wayne using the remix's beat for his No Ceilings mixtape.